-If you are unable to clearly identify the location of your principal place of business after comparing the relative importance of the activities, you should compare the amount of time spent on business at each location.
-This may happen when you perform incomeproducing activities at both your home and some other location.
+Then, if you are unable to clearly identify the location of your principal place of business after comparing the relative importance of the activities, you should compare the amount of time spent on business at each location.
+This may happen when you perform income-producing activities at both your home and some other location.
 You may find, after applying both factors, that you have no principal place of business.

-Exception for storage of inventory or product samples.- You may also deduct expenses that apply to space within your home if it is the only fixed location of your trade or business.
+Exception for Storage of Inventory or Product Samples

+You may also deduct expenses that apply to space within your home if it is the only fixed location of your trade or business.
 The space must be used on a regular basis to store inventory or product samples from your trade or business of selling products at retail or wholesale.